 On the shoot days I met many talented professionals and learnt a lot from them.
 For example, the production crew were hugely knowledgeable and many of the acting team have been in the West End.
 My time spent on the project will definitely help my own development as a social filmmaker.

 After everything was complete, I expected to continue with my filmmaking in Barcelona as before.
 However, the film reminded me why I entered social work in the first place.
-The shoot seemed to renewed my passion and determination that, although I left social work, my filming will always be shaped by the desire to help children and families.
+The shoot seemed to reinforce my passion and determination that, although I left social work, my filming will always be shaped by the desire to help children and families.

 Whether you’re a social worker in direct practice or not, you will always find opportunities to make an impact if you look for them.
 Frontline, and the Frontline Fellowship, are a great place to start looking.